takenet/blip-docs/source/includes/en/content-types/input.md

 |--------------------------------------|
 | application/vnd.lime.input+json      |

-Allows sending of structured information request to the user, where it is possible to define validations rules.
+Allows sending of structured information requests to the user, where it is possible to define validations rules.
 This is useful for building question forms and getting specific user information - like name or phone number - or typed information - like an image or location.
 The execution of validation rules depends of channel's support.

 For more details, check the [LIME protocol](http://limeprotocol.org/content-types.html#input) specification.